 Tips to relieve the problem of swollen feet & legs

-As we get older, it is common to suffer with swollen feet and legs, especially in the warmer months.
+Swollen feet and legs are a common problem, especially as we get older.
 There are a number of simple things we can do to help prevent or relieve swelling.

 Eat less salt

 Salt helps to retain water and eating too much can cause swollen ankles.
 Try to cut back on how much salt you eat.
 Don't add it to your food or switch to a low-sodium option.
 Also keep an eye on how much you're consuming in processed foods, like ready meals and soups.
 Health experts recommend eating no more than 6g of salt a day.

 When your feet and ankles are puffy it sounds counter-intuitive to increase your fluid intake but drinking more water will help your body to mobilise fluids and reduce swelling.
 Thirst is a sign that you are already dehydrated, so try to sip water throughout the day.

 Try not to sit still for too long

 It's not just sitting on an aeroplane for hours that can cause swollen legs and ankles.
 Sitting on a long car, bus or train journey, or just staying in your armchair can have the same effect.
 Not moving for long periods of time causes fluid to pool in the legs, so get up and move around at regular intervals.
 Be sure to break up long car journeys with rest stops and have a walk around, and stretch and walk on a plane whenever the seatbelt sign is switched off.
 You may also want to wear Anti-DVT Travel Socks.
 The graduated compression helps maintain regular blood flow and can reduce the risk of deep vein thrombosis (DVT).
 It can also help prevent swollen ankles and provide relief from tired, aching legs.